safing/web/_publications/2021-05-06-how-weak-business-models-destroy-everything-we-fight-for.md

 ## Continue Evaluating Privacy Services In All Aspects

 The privacy and tech community has immense power.
-We are the early adopters, we are the one who ask the hard questions and we are the ones who accelerate a service by recommending it to our friends and family.
+We are the early adopters, we are the ones who ask the hard questions and we are the ones who accelerate a service by recommending it to our friends and family.

 ### We Already Hold Companies Accountable